Lefse: Where lefse is found

 In Norway today, most families tend to purchase their lefse rather than making it.
 While today's Norwegian Americans consider making lefse at Christmas a tradition, more families are turning to purchase it from the store instead.
-For example, around $80,000 worth of lefse is generally sold around Christmastime from Ingebretsen's Scandinavian Gifts in Minneapolis, Minnesota, yearly.
 Lefse can also be found in many grocery stores around Midwestern states and the Pacific Northwest states, including Minnesota, North Dakota, South Dakota, Iowa, Wisconsin, Oregon, Alaska, and Washington.
 Norsland Lefse, a factory in Rushford, Minnesota, produces about a half million rounds of lefse each year.
 The foodway of Scandinavian lefse stretches from the Midwest all the way through northeastern Montana.
 Small lefse factories dot the landscape throughout this area, mostly in Norwegian communities.
 In the larger of these communities, Lefse can be found in grocery stores year round.
 In the Red River Valley specifically, "restaurants, supermarkets, and clubs all serve fish, lefse, and other specialties."
 Many United States Scandinavian festivals have booths to sell lefse, and it can also be ordered online.